maplibre/maplibre.github.io/content/news/2023-09-18-maplibre-newsletter-september-2023/index.md

 For late November, [Jashanpreet Singh](https://github.com/jashanbhullar) plans to hold a talk on the state of Maplibre at [FOSS4G in Seoul](https://foss4g.asia/2023/).

 Come by and get to know us in person.

+### MapLibre Meetup Japan

+The MapLibre User Group Japan will organize an in-person meetup in November.
+If you are interested in joining the meetup in Japan, contact Yasunori Kirimoto in the [MapLibre Slack channel](https://slack.openstreetmap.us/).
+They even have MapLibre t-shirts!

 ### MapLibre Online Conference Day